chirix33/hospital_mgt_api/README.md

-# Node.js/TypeScript GraphQL API with Prisma
+# Node.js/TypeScript with Prisma

-This is a modern Node.js/TypeScript project using GraphQL and Prisma ORM.
+This is a modern Node.js/TypeScript project using Prisma ORM.

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
 - npm or yarn

 ## Setup